Will current price volatility hamper DuPont de Nemours, Inc. (DD) future potential?

 DuPont de Nemours, Inc. (NYSE:DD) trade information

-Despite being -2.11% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 23 when the DD stock price touched $60.14- or saw a rise of 6.87%.
-Year-to-date, DuPont de Nemours, Inc. shares have moved -12.76%, while the 5-day performance has seen it change -4.52%.
-Over the past 30 days, the shares of DuPont de Nemours, Inc. (NYSE:DD) have changed -0.95%.
+Sporting 3.23% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Oct 29 when the DD stock price touched $58.70- or saw a rise of 0.9%.
+Year-to-date, DuPont de Nemours, Inc. shares have moved -9.38%, while the 5-day performance has seen it change -0.56%.
+Over the past 30 days, the shares of DuPont de Nemours, Inc. (NYSE:DD) have changed 6.22%.
 Short interest in the company has seen 6.47 Million shares shorted with days to cover at 1.54.

 DuPont de Nemours, Inc. (DD) estimates and forecasts